bbusenius/History-of-Guatemala-2nd-Grade/units/unit3/lesson2.md

-# Lesson Plan: Unit 3, Lesson 2 - Colonial Life in Guatemala
+# Unit 3, Lesson 2: Continuation of the Spanish Conquest

-## Overview
+### Overview
-This lesson explores colonial life in Guatemala for a 7-year-old 2nd-grade student, focusing on daily routines and architecture after the Spanish arrival, within a 10-week homeschool curriculum.
-Through crafting a colonial window, a dictation exercise, and narration, the student will deepen their understanding of the colonial period.
-Using Charlotte Mason-inspired methods—hands-on activities, narration, and short lessons—it’s engaging and tailored to the student in San Juan del Obispo, near Antigua, connecting history to local colonial landmarks and building on Lesson 1’s introduction.
+This lesson introduces the Spanish arrival in Guatemala, marking the colonial period’s start, within a 10-week homeschool curriculum for a 7-year-old student in San Juan del Obispo.
+Through storytelling with a living book excerpt, picture study, dictation, coloring, and a discussion question reflecting Maya perspectives, the student explores the Spanish-Maya encounter.
+Aligned with Charlotte Mason-inspired methods—narration, living books/primary sources, and hands-on activities—it connects to local heritage near Antigua, fostering cultural sensitivity by considering indigenous viewpoints alongside colonial narratives.

-## Alignment with Charlotte Mason Guidelines
+### Alignment with Charlotte Mason Guidelines
+- **Living Books**: Uses *The Annals of the Cakchiquels* excerpts for narrative depth, bringing history to life authentically.
-- **Narration**: Encourages oral retelling of the lesson content, enhancing comprehension and memory.
+- **Narration**: Encourages retelling and discussion to enhance comprehension and empathy.
-- **Short Lessons**: Limits activities to concise segments (e.g., 5-minute dictation) to maintain focus.
+- **Short Lessons**: Segments activities (e.g., 5-minute picture study) for focus.
+- **Picture Study**: Includes a colonial painting to develop observation and cultural context.
-- **Hands-On**: Uses a craft to connect kinesthetic learning with historical content.
+- **Hands-On**: Features coloring to engage kinesthetic learners.
-- **Dictation**: Includes a dictation exercise with a historical sentence to practice spelling and reinforce colonial themes, aligning with Charlotte Mason’s method of engaging with content through writing.
+- **Dictation**: Links writing to historical content for meaningful practice.
+- **Exposure to Diverse Cultures**: Adds a Maya perspective to balance narratives and respect indigenous views.

-## Learning Objectives
+### Learning Objectives
-By the end of the lesson, the student will be able to:
-1. Describe aspects of colonial life (e.g., architecture, daily routines) in simple terms.
-2. Create a paper colonial window to represent Spanish-influenced buildings.
+1. Understand that the Spanish arrived in Guatemala in the early 16th century, initiating the colonial period.
+2. Retell key elements of the Spanish arrival story.
+3. Know who is Pedro de Alvarado and that his name was Tunatiuh Avilantaro to the Kaqchikel people.
+4. Observe and describe features of a colonial painting (e.g., colors, objects).
-3. Write a dictated sentence about colonial life with correct spelling.
+5. Write a dictated sentence about the arrival with correct spelling.
-4. Narrate a scene or purpose for their window, connecting it to colonial life.
+6. Reflect on how the Maya might have felt about the Spanish through a discussion question.

-## Materials and Resources Required
+### Materials and Resources Required
-- **Craft Supplies**: Construction paper (brown or white for the window frame), tissue paper (any color for “glass”), markers, scissors (household; adult supervision required), glue (household or ~$1).
-- **Craft Instructions**: From `units/unit3/resources/colonial_window_craft.md` (provided in curriculum).
-- **Dictation Sentence**: "The church bells rang."
-(English) or "Las campanas sonaron."
-(Spanish), reflecting colonial life and sourced from historical context.
+- **Living Books**: A 5-10 minute excerpt from:
+  - **Required**:
+    - *The Annals of the Cakchiquels* translated by Daniel G. Brinton (English, available on [Open Library](https://openlibrary.org/books/OL13993465M/The_annals_of_the_Cakchiquels)), focusing on **pages 177-193** where it discusses the arrival of the Spanish (referred to as Castilians). **Note**: "Tunatiuh Avilantaro" refers to [Pedro de Alvarado](https://en.wikipedia.org/wiki/Pedro_de_Alvarado).
+  - **Optional**: *On the Province and Kingdom of Guatemala* from *An account, much abbreviated, of the destruction of the Indies, with related texts* by  Bartolomé de las Casas (pages 38-43) [Open Library](https://openlibrary.org/works/OL957329W/An_account_much_abbreviated_of_the_destruction_of_the_Indies_with_related_texts).

+- **Picture Study Image**: Wall paintings from a house in Chajul, Guatemala, depicting the Spanish influence on Maya culture.
+[View the image](https://cdn.sci.news/images/enlarge7/image_8558_1e-Chajul-Paintings.jpg) and [read more about it](https://www.sci.news/archaeology/chajul-maya-wall-paintings-guatemala-08558.html).
+The panel likely shows figures dancing the Conquista, a traditional dance still performed today, featuring two musicians in Spanish costumes playing a flute or chirimía and a large drum, and a man in Indian-Spanish attire possibly holding a bottle, showing a blend of European and indigenous elements.
+- **Dictation Sentence**: "On the day one the Quiches were destroyed by the Spanish.
+Pedro de Alvarado conquered all the towns."
+(English) or "El primer día, los quichés fueron destruidos por los españoles.
+Pedro de Alvarado conquistó todas las ciudades."
+(Spanish)
+- **Coloring Page**: Colonial scene from [resources/colonial_coloring_page.md](resources/colonial_coloring_page.md) (printable or hand-drawn).
+- **Crayons or Colored Pencils**: For coloring (household or ~$2-$5).
-- **Paper and Pencil**: For dictation exercise (household items).
+- **Paper and Pencil**: For dictation (household items).
-- **Optional**: Images of colonial windows (e.g., search “Antigua Guatemala colonial windows” online; free).
+- **Optional Visuals**: Spanish ship images (e.g., search “Spanish galleon for kids” online; free).
-- **Timeline**: Reusable timeline from `resources/timeline_template.pdf` for adding a drawing.
+- **Timeline**: Reusable timeline from [resources/timeline_template.pdf](resources/timeline_template.pdf).
-- **Accessibility**: Uses low-cost, common materials; substitutes (e.g., plain paper, pencils) work if needed.
+- **Accessibility**: Ebooks prioritized; coloring page drawable if no printer; low-cost materials.

-## Step-by-Step Instructional Procedures
+### Step-by-Step Instructional Procedures
 1. **Introduction (5 minutes)**:
-   - **Objective**: Introduce colonial life and the craft activity.
+   - **Objective**: Set the stage and engage interest.
    - **Procedure**:
-     - Recap Lesson 1: “When the Spanish came, they built towns.
-Today, we’ll see how people lived in these colonial towns.”
-     - Say, “They made houses and churches with special windows.
-We’ll make one and write about their life!”
-     - Show optional images of colonial windows if available.
+     - After the Spanish conquored the K'iche people, they conquered the Kaqchikel people.
 2. **Main Activity (40 minutes)**:
-   - **Objective**: Explore colonial life through crafting, listening to an audio narration, and discussion.
+   - **Objective**: Explore the encounter through narrative and activities.
    - **Procedure**:
-     - **Listening (15 minutes)**:
+     - **Storytelling (20 minutes)**: Read [The Annals of the Cakchiquels](https://openlibrary.org/books/OL13993465M/The_annals_of_the_Cakchiquels) (e.g., pages 177-193).
+Ask, “What did the Spanish do when they arrived?”
+        - **Note**: "Tunatiuh Avilantaro" refers to [Pedro de Alvarado](https://en.wikipedia.org/wiki/Pedro_de_Alvarado).
+Make sure the student understands this.
+Consider discussing Pedro de Alvarado in more detail.
+     - **Picture Study (5 minutes)**: Show the [Chajul mural image](https://cdn.sci.news/images/enlarge7/image_8558_1e-Chajul-Paintings.jpg).
+Say, “Look for 2 minutes.
+Notice people and things.”
+After, cover it and ask, “What did you see?”
+Then, uncover and discuss: “Who’s in this picture?
+What are they doing?
+Do you see Spanish and Maya styles mixed?”
+Consider reading [this article](https://www.sci.news/archaeology/chajul-maya-wall-paintings-guatemala-08558.html) to the child for more information.
+     - **Dictation (5 minutes)**: Dictate "On the day one the Quiches were destroyed by the Spanish.
+Pedro de Alvarado conquered all the towns."
+(English) or "El primer día, los quichés fueron destruidos por los españoles.
+Pedro de Alvarado conquistó todas las ciudades."
+(Spanish), slowly.
+Check spelling and praise effort.
+     - **Coloring (10 minutes)**: Provide the [coloring page](https://colorconfetti.com/img/guatemala-coloring-page-w3.png).
+Say, “Color this colonial town—like where the Spanish landed!”
+Ask, “What buildings do you see?”
+3. **Narration and Discussion (10 minutes)**:
-       - **Objective**: Practice listening and introduce historical content.
+   - **Objective**: Reflect on learning and Maya perspectives.
    - **Procedure**:
-         - Follow the instructions to setup and listen to one or both of the following audio adaptations:
-            - [Simplified version of The English-American: a new survey of the West Indies, 1648](resources/A_new_survey_of_the_West_Indies_Simplified.md) — a vibrant and rich description of the geography of Santiago de los Caballeros (Antigua) and the brutality of life under Spanish colonial rule (**English**).
-            - [Simplified version of Breve descripcion de la noble ciudad de Santiago de los Caballeros de Guatemala](resources/Breve_descripcion_de_Santiago_de_los_Caballeros_Simplified.md) — a beautiful description of Santiago de los Caballeros (Antigua) and the Earthquake of 1773 (**Spanish**).
-      - **Discussion (10 minutes)**: Talk about colonial life:
-      - **Craft (15 minutes)**: Follow the craft guide: Cut a construction paper frame (6x8 inches), cut 4 panes, glue tissue paper behind for “glass,” decorate with markers.
-Discuss: “What might you see outside this window?”
-3. **Narration (10 minutes)**:
-   - **Objective**: Reinforce learning through retelling.
-   - **Procedure**:
-     - Prompt, “What does your window show?” or “Tell me a story about who lives here.”
+     - Prompt, “What happened when the Spanish came?”
+Listen for story details (e.g., “They came on ships”).
+     - Ask, “How do you think the Maya felt when the Spanish arrived?”
+Encourage empathy (e.g., “Scared” or “Curious”).
+Suggest, “Think how you’d feel if strangers came to our town.”
-     - Encourage imaginative responses tied to colonial life (e.g., “Spanish people live here”).
-Note a key idea (e.g., “Church was important”) for the portfolio.
+     - Note a key response (e.g., “The Maya were surprised”) for the portfolio.
 4. **Closing (5 minutes)**:
-   - **Objective**: Summarize and preview the field trip.
+   - **Objective**: Summarize and preview next lesson.
    - **Procedure**:
-     - Say, “Colonial life had new buildings and ways of living, like hearing church bells.”
+     - Say, “The Spanish changed Guatemala, and the Maya had their own feelings about it.”
-     - Preview, “Next, we’ll visit the [Iximché Ruins](field_trip.md) to see where the Maya lived during colonial times!”
+     - Preview, “Next, we’ll see how people lived after they came!”
-     - **Update Timeline**: Add a window sketch to the Colonial section with the student.
+     -  **Update timeline**: Add a ship sketch to the timeline’s Colonial section with the student.

-## Activities and Assessments
+### Activities and Assessments
 - **Activities**:
+  - **Storytelling (20 minutes)**: Listening to a narrative about the Spanish arrival.
+  - **Picture Study (5 minutes)**: Observing a colonial painting.
+  - **Dictation (5 minutes)**: Writing a sentence about the arrival.
-  - **Crafting**: Make a colonial window to explore architecture (15 minutes).
+  - **Coloring (10 minutes)**: Coloring a colonial scene.
-  - **Dictation**: Write a sentence to practice spelling and connect to colonial life (5 minutes).
-  - **Discussion**: Talk about colonial routines to build context (10 minutes).
 - **Formative Assessment**:
-  - **Craft**: Observe effort; ask, “Where could this window be?” to check understanding.
+  - **Storytelling**: Check narration for details (e.g., ships, Spanish) to assess comprehension.
+  - **Picture Study**: Evaluate observations (e.g., “Men with hats”) for detail.
-  - **Dictation**: Check the written sentence for spelling accuracy and neatness (e.g., correct spelling of “bells” or “campanas”).
+  - **Dictation**: Verify spelling accuracy (e.g., “ship” or “barco” correct).
-  - **Narration**: Listen for life details (e.g., buildings, routines) in retelling.
+  - **Discussion**: Note empathy in responses (e.g., “The Maya were scared”) to assess perspective-taking.
 - **Summative Assessment**:
-  - Collect the craft and dictation sentence for the portfolio, assessing participation and comprehension informally based on effort and engagement.
+  - Collect dictation and coloring for the portfolio, assessing participation and connection informally (no rubric; based on effort and inclusion of key ideas).
-  - In Week 10, review timeline additions for Unit 3 connection; no formal rubric.
+  - In Week 10, review timeline for Unit 3 connection.

-## Differentiation Strategies
+### Differentiation Strategies
-- **Advanced Learners**: Add detailed decorations or narrate a complex scene (e.g., “A market outside”); write an additional dictation sentence.
+- **Advanced Learners**: Narrate extra details (e.g., “They built towns”); label coloring page elements.
+Consider watching [La conquista de Guatemala: la historia de Pedro de Alvarado](https://www.youtube.com/watch?v=5FvVdIKhkdM), reading his [Wikipedia page](https://en.wikipedia.org/wiki/Pedro_de_Alvarado#Conquest_of_Soconusco_and_Guatemala), or engaging with AI to learn more about Pedro de Alvarado.
+Also consider breaking this out into a separate lesson about Pedro de Alvarado or reading the [optional reading selection](https://openlibrary.org/works/OL957329W/An_account_much_abbreviated_of_the_destruction_of_the_Indies_with_related_texts) (pages 38-43).
-- **Struggling Learners**: Pre-cut frame/panes; simplify narration to “What’s this window for?”; allow tracing for dictation.
+- **Struggling Learners**: Simplify narration to “Who came?”; pre-color parts of the page.
-- **Kinesthetic Learners**: Hold the window up and “look through” it while narrating.
+- **Kinesthetic Learners**: Act out ships landing during narration.
-- **Visual Learners**: Use images to inspire craft details and discussion.
+- **Visual Learners**: Use ship images to inspire coloring.

-## Time Estimates
+### Time Estimates
 - Introduction: 5 minutes
-- Main Activity: 40 minutes (15 min craft, 5 min dictation, 10 min discussion)
+- Main Activity: 40 minutes
-- Narration: 10 minutes
+- Narration and Discussion: 10 minutes
 - Closing: 5 minutes
-- Total: 60 minutes (extended from 45 minutes to include dictation without cutting other sections)
+- Total: 60 minutes

-## Prerequisite Knowledge or Skills
+### Prerequisite Knowledge or Skills
-- **Student**: Basic cutting/gluing and writing skills (with help); Spanish arrival from Lesson 1.
+- **Student**: Basic listening, writing, and coloring skills; Unit 2’s Maya context.
-- **Parent**: Ability to supervise scissors, guide craft, and conduct dictation; no prior knowledge needed.
+- **Parent**: Ability to read aloud, assist with activities; no expertise needed.

-## Parental Involvement
+### Parental Involvement
-- **Preparation**: Gather craft supplies (~5-10 minutes).
+- **Preparation**: Source excerpt and image, prepare coloring page (~10-15 minutes).
-- **Facilitation**: Assist with cutting/gluing, dictate the sentence clearly, guide discussion, and prompt narration.
+- **Facilitation**: Read story, present picture study, dictate sentence, guide coloring, lead discussion.
-- **Engagement**: Ask, “What do you hear when bells ring in our town?” to connect to history.
+- **Engagement**: Ask, “What would you think if strangers came?”
-- **Follow-Up**: Store the craft and dictation sentence in the portfolio and update the timeline.
+- **Follow-Up**: Store work in portfolio; update timeline.

-## Accommodations
+### Accommodations
-- **Visual Needs**: Use high-contrast colors; dictate and describe steps aloud (e.g., “Glue the red tissue here”).
+- **Visual Needs**: Enlarge materials; describe visuals aloud.
-- **Motor Challenges**: Pre-cut shapes; assist with gluing or writing; use larger materials.
+- **Motor Challenges**: Pre-label page; assist with writing.
-- **Attention Span**: Shorten crafting to 10 minutes with a break; adjust dictation pace.
+- **Attention Span**: Shorten storytelling to 15 minutes with a break.
-- **Language Support**: Use bilingual terms (e.g., “ventana/window,” “campanas/bells”); allow dictation in preferred language.
+- **Language Support**: Use “españoles/Spanish” bilingually; allow Spanish narration.

-## Assumptions and Limitations
+### Assumptions and Limitations
-- Assumes access to basic craft supplies; plain paper substitutes if needed.
-- Requires adult supervision for scissors; pre-cut if unavailable.
+- Assumes internet for resources; offline alternatives include library books or sketches.
-- Builds on Lesson 1; recap Spanish arrival if missed.
+- Relies on Unit 2; recap Maya basics if needed.